chinasatokolo/MediaKit/speaker-rider.md

 As a speaker, I request a ticket to access the full event to enhance my participation and engagement with other speakers, panelists, and attendees.

 ### Marketing
 Please refer to this [document](https://github.com/chinasaokolo/MediaKit/blob/main/biography-details.md) for my approved biography and name pronunciation.
 My headshots are available [here](https://github.com/chinasaokolo/MediaKit/tree/main/images/headshots).
 I request that my middle initial “T.” be used in all formal correspondence and marketing materials (“Chinasa T. Okolo” not “Chinasa Okolo”).
-My title (Dr. or Ph.D.) should be added to my name when appropriate.
+My title ("Dr." or "Ph.D.") should be added to my name when appropriate.

 I am also happy to promote my involvement in your event on social media.
 If necessary, please provide me with any social media templates or blurbs/hashtags to use.